Photo of a life-sized photo of me on the ceiling, with my drool dripping down to the floor.

 2020 Constant Ecology Residency, supported by West Space

-2019 Project funding, Australia Council for the Arts
+2019 Project funding for My Pee Is Political, Australia Council for the Arts

 2019 Keith and Elisabeth Murdoch Travelling Fellowship (finalist), Margaret Lawrence Gallery, University of Melbourne VCA